author

 by W. R. (William Richard) Lethaby

-Born in 1857, William Richard Lethaby became one of the key English voices in architecture and design around the turn of the 20th century.
-He trained in architecture, worked early in the office of Richard Norman Shaw, and went on to build a reputation not just for buildings but for the way he thought and wrote about design, craftsmanship, and the history of making.
+Born in Barnstaple, Devon, on January 18, 1857, William Richard Lethaby became one of the most thoughtful voices in British architecture and design.
+He trained in architecture, worked in the office of Richard Norman Shaw, and later developed a career that mixed practice, scholarship, and teaching.